johnfanv2/LenovoLegionLinux/README.md

 ### It almost works, but (some) temperature sensor/chaning point in fan control/ (some) fan speed is not working.
 What should I do?
 First, try to reset the embedded controller (see above) or do a BIOS update (even downgrade/upgrade possible) to reset everything.

+### It does not work after a Linux (kernel) update?
+Please recompile/reinstall, see Permanent Install Instructions.

 ## :question: Open Questions